prof-awis/JavaScript/Developer skills/developer-skills.md

 2. Divide and conquer: Break a big problem into a smaller sub-problem.

-3. Don't be afraid to do as much research as you have to.
+3. Don't be afraid to do as much research as you have to.(You can use Google, ChatGpt, StackOverflow or MDN)

 4. For bigger problems, write pseudo-code before writing the actual code.

+# Debugging

+**Software bug:** Defect or problem in a computer program.
+Basically, any _unexpected or unintended behaviour_ of computer program.

+> Bugs are _completely normal_ in software development.

+The Debugging process

+1. Identify the bug
+   > Become aware that there is a bug.
+Be keen with:
+   - During the development.
+   - Testing software.
+   - Use reports during production
+   - Context: browsers , users etc
+2. Find
+   > Isolating where exactly the bug is happening in code.
+Use **Developer console** for simple code and **Debugger** for complex code.
+3. Fix
+   > Replace the wrong solution with the new correct solution.
+4. Prevent
+   > Preventing it from happening again.
+That is searching for the same bug in similar code and also writing tests using testing software.